colemanbroad/progen/delta.md

 # DAGs

-In the comments around [0] a user proposes a more flexible version of [HDD] that works with DAGs intead of trees.
+In the comments around [Regh11] a user proposes a more flexible version of [HDD06] that works with DAGs intead of trees.
 The idea is that you have a linear thing (a source file) and you have _guesses_ as to which chunks of the file are related in some way e.g. you make guesses as to potential grammars.
 If we _knew_ the grammar of the file (which delimiters